810 Atossa: Physical characteristics

-Atossa is an assumed, stony S-type asteroid, based on its high albedo (see below) and its proximity or potential membership to the stony Flora family.
+Atossa is assumed to be a stony S-type asteroid, based on its high albedo (see below) and its proximity or potential membership to the stony Flora family.

 Rotation period

 In August 2005, a rotational lightcurve of Atossa was obtained from photometric observations by French amateur astronomer Philippe Baudoin.
 Lightcurve analysis gave a well-defined rotation period of 4.3851±0.0004 hours with a high brightness variation of 0.55±0.01 magnitude, indicative of a non-spherical, elongated shape (U=3).